sunworl/LangChain-OpenTutorial/20-Prompt/Prompting-Techniques-CoT-ToT-GoT.md

 ## Applications
 ### Example 1: CoT applied to a supervisor prompt in hierarchical multi-agent system
+- The current tutorial features a hierarchical multi-agent structure, with a supervising agent in each team and a super-graph.
+The prompts for all three supervisors are the same, except for the members assigned to each supervisor.
+By defining members as a variable, the prompts can be shared among all three agents.
+- SYSTEM:
+    ```
-- SYSTEM: You are a supervisor.
+    You are a supervisor.
     The goal of your team is to write a {report} on the theme requested by the user.
     You are responsible for managing collaboration between your {members}.

     1. First, break down the task into logical steps.
 Enclose your thought for why each step is necessary within <think></think> tags.
     2. For each step, allocate a suitable worker from your {members}.
     3. Your {members} will respond to their assigned tasks.
 Evaluate their responses.
 Are they accurate and relevant?
     4. If any part is incomplete or insufficient, provide feedback and request revisions.
 Each chapter must have more than 5 sentences.
     5. When the task is fully completed, respond with "FINISH".

     Ensure that the final {report} maintains a professional tone and meets high-quality standards.
+    ```
+- Input variables: ["report", "members"]
+    - `report` : Define the type of the report. (e.g. financial report, academic report, etc.)
+    - `members` : A list of agents assigned to the supervisor.

 ### Example 2: ToT applied in math problem solving
 ```